alba1735/tRNAgraph/docs/data_structure.md

 ### Non-tRNA Features

 If an Ensembl GTF file was provided during `trnagraph analyze build`, non-tRNA features (rRNA, snoRNA, mRNA) are included in the dataset but only included in the unstructured data (`adata.uns['nontRNA_counts']`).
 Unlike `adata.X`/`adata.obs`, these counts are normalized against the **all-feature-controlled** DESeq2 size factors (`adata.uns['deseq2_sizefactors_allfeatures']`), not the tRNA/tRX-controlled default — tRNA-controlled size factors are not representative of non-tRNA library composition.
 If no GTF was provided, `nontRNA_counts` is an empty DataFrame.
-See [Graphing Notes](#6-graphing-notes) for how this feeds into PCA plots.
+See [Graphing Notes](#6-graphing-notes) for how this feeds into PCA and volcano plots.

 ---